20 Tips for Finding a Lost Dog

 11.Post flyers at your local veterinary offices, emergency clinics, shelters, humane societies, groomers, pet supply stores, kennels, any other dog-related businesses, and dog parks.
 Post too at laundromats, supermarkets, community bulletin boards, and anywhere else that will allow it.

 12.Spread the virtual word!
-Share your information on social media such as Twitter and Facebook.
-Be sure to include a photo.
+Share your information on all of your social media pages, and in groups local to your area on Facebook, NextDoor, etc. Be sure to include a photo.

 13.Let local rescue groups know, too.
 If your dog is purebred, someone might try to turn him in to the breed rescue group rather than dropping him off at a shelter.
 Even if he’s a mixed breed, make sure local rescue groups have your phone number and a description/photo of your dog.